etkecc/buscarron/sub/ext/etkecc/testdata/byos_full.questions.md

 Dimension (only with subscription or turnkey): are you sure you want it?
 It's a self-hosted integration manager.
 You will get an integration manager by default with any Element client app.
 Please check https://github.com/turt2live/matrix-dimension before deciding

 Website (only with subscription or turnkey): to deploy a static website you have to point your base domain (the @ DNS entry) to Matrix server IP and the website source has to be available in a public git repo.
 Are you sure you want it?
 If so, please, provide the website repository URL, command(-s) to build it, and in what folder the build dist is saved (usually public or dist).

+buscarron (only with subscription or turnkey): are you sure you want it?
+It's a bot that receives web forms (HTML/HTTP POST) and send them to (encrypted) matrix rooms.
+Please, check https://gitlab.com/etke.cc/buscarron before deciding.

 SSO (only with subscription or turnkey): You didn't mention what OIDC/OAuth2 provider you want to integrate, so here is a list of common providers - https://github.com/matrix-org/synapse/blob/develop/docs/openid.md#sample-configs.
 Please, send us the information required to configure it (usually it's provider name, issuer, client_id, client_secret, but that depends on the provider)